The staff at Fota Wildlife Park love to share what they have learned and here are some of the most common questions…

 - Dogs including assistance dogs any pets or other animals of any nature.

-- Drones for ariel filming or photography
+- Drones for aerial filming or photography

 - Bikes, scooters, skateboards, roller skates, rollerblades and other forms of personal transport.